10 Professional Ways to Use Dried Edible Rose Petals in Cooking (FDA-Approved Safety Tips)

 Are All Dried Rose Petals Edible?

 No!
 Only certain varieties like Rosa damascena are safe for consumption.
-Avoid using ornamental garden roses which may contain pesticides or harmful chemicals.
+According to the FDA, ornamental garden roses may contain pesticides and chemicals harmful to human health.
+Always check for "edible" labeling on packaging.

 Can You Eat Dried Rose Petals Raw?